Grade Level: Elementary school

 Students explore methods employing simple machines likely used in ancient pyramid building, as well as common modern-day material transportation.
 They learn about the wheel and axle as a means to transport materials from rock quarry to construction site.

 In this open-ended design activity, students use everyday materials—milk cartons, water bottles, pencils, straws, candy—to build small-scale transportation devices.
-They incorporate the use two simple machines—a wheel and axle, and a lever—into their designs.
+They incorporate the use of two simple machines—a wheel and axle, and a lever—into their designs.